 When an organization tries to become compliant, however, there are very strict guidelines that require that there should be no redundant or unauthorized data stored in the system.
 Uncovering this non-compliant data is very tough.
 Often, this is hidden away in obscure systems or buried under layers of folders.

 Companies sometimes try to use manual searches to track down this data.
 However, given the huge volumes of data that every organization possesses, it is physically impossible to dig through all the data in an effort to find non-compliant data.
 Therefore, manual testing can only be done on a sample basis, which severely impacts its effectiveness and accuracy.
 Therefore, in most cases, manual methods to ensure compliance are simply not sufficient.

 The other approach that organizations take in order to save costs is to use free open source tools for payment data discovery.
 While these perform the task better than manual methods, there are inherent risks associated with using software downloaded from the Internet.
 It can bring in malware etc. which can severely compromise company data.

 For companies involved in issuing or processing payment data, non-compliance can have dire consequences.
 Not only are they liable for heavy penalties, any data breach can severely impact organizational reputation.
 For public companies, a data breach can drastically bring down share prices and consequently hurt revenue and profits.

-Therefore, the best approach is to use a trusted data discovery tool such as the SISA Tipper tool to ensure compliance.
-Here are some things to look for in a card data discovery tool:
+Therefore, the best approach is to use a trusted data discovery tool to ensure compliance.

 The tool should not only be able to identify non-compliant data, but it should also be able to mask, truncate or delete unencrypted payment card data stored in network systems, hard drives, databases, emails.
 Besides, the capability to generate reports to meet PCI DSS compliance is important.